 For a more detailed dive into how to get your SAT scores, take a look at our step-by-step guide.

 Why Does It Take So Long to Get My SAT Score?

-It seems that grading shouldn't take this long, since you're filling out a scan sheet.
-But because hundreds of thousands of students take the SAT at each test date, it takes quite a few steps for you to finally get your score:
+It might feel as though SAT grading shouldn't take as long as a couple of weeks.
+But because hundreds of thousands of students take the SAT on each test date, there are a lot of steps involved in order for you to finally get your SAT results.

-- Your test is delivered to College Board scoring headquarters.
+- Your test is delivered to the College Board scoring headquarters.

-- Your answer sheet is scanned and your raw score is calculated, based on how many questions you got correct or incorrect.
+- Your answer sheet is scanned and your raw score is calculated, based on how many questions you got right or wrong.

-- Your raw score is converted to the 1600 scale using their scaling rubric.
+- Your raw score is then converted to the 1600 scale using that test's scaling rubric.

-Since you're one of many thousands of students, getting everyone's test score ready within a few weeks is a big feat!
+As you're one of many thousands of students taking the SAT, getting everyone's test scores ready within just a few weeks is obviously a big feat!

 Also, click below to get our popular guide to improve 160 points on your next SAT:

 Have friends who also need help with test prep?
 Share this article!